yiisoft/yii2/docs/guide/input-validation.md

 > Note: you can use [[yii\validators\InlineValidator::addError()]] for adding errors instead.
 That way the error
 > message can be formatted using [[yii\i18n\I18N::format()]] right away.
 Use `{attribute}` and `{value}` in the error
-> message to refer to attribute label (no need to get it manually) and attribute value accordingly:
+> message to refer to an attribute label (no need to get it manually) and attribute value accordingly:
 >
 > ```php
 > $validator->addError($this, $attribute, 'The value "{value}" is not acceptable for {attribute}.');